- Home

 Transgender, non-binary or intersex?

-This information has been developed based on guidance and evidence in male and female bodies.
-If you are a non-binary or transgender woman, transgender man or person with an intersex variation, this information is still relevant to you if you have a cervix and a uterus or testicles and a penis – but your experience may be slightly different.
+If you are non-binary or a trans person or person with an intersex variation, this information may still be relevant to you if you have ovaries, a cervix and a uterus, or testicles and a penis.
+For information specific to you, talk to your doctor.

 More resources